AWI-ESM/documentation_AWI-CM3/source/how_to/forcing.rst

 The model also supports one percent increase per year and sudden four times incease of CO2 experiments through the additional logic switches ``L1PCTCO2`` and ``LA4XCO2``.
 The base value from which the the increase starts is set via ``NCMIPFIXYR``.

+For a multiple of the reference concentration other than those two fixed cases, set ``LANXCO2`` and give the factor in ``RNXCO2``.
+That is the usual way to specify a time slice whose CO2 is not a whole number of doublings.

 .. code-block:: Fortran

    &NAERAD